AECP-ETHZ/FARMIND/README.md

 The ABM requires two additional commands: the number of years, and the specific model.
 For example:

 	java -jar ABM.jar 5 WEEDCONTROL

-will start the ABM for five years running with the weedcontrol model.
+will start the ABM for five years running with the WEEDCONTROL gams model.

 ### ABM Requirements
 The initial conditions of the agents with all parameters need to be specified in the /data/ directory before starting the model.
 The /test_data/ folder contains example initialization files.